SchokiCoder/book_modern_c/src/12_include.md

 ...someone else's work, so we can have a drink for once.
 Inclusions allow us to split our project into multiple files when needed.
 The way `include` works in the compiler is really simple.
-It basically just copies the entire content of the included file into our file.
+It basically just copies the entire content of the target file into our file.
 The part of the compiler that takes care of that is called the preprocessor.
-Files that are written to be included are header files with the ending ".h".
+Usually we include header files, with the ending ".h".
+They are specifically written to be included, which you'll see in a second.

 Includes can look like this: